The wind of change, whatever it is, blows most freely through an open mind. — Katharine Whitehorn

 This realization, is a crucial step.

 - Piners or Grievers.
-These individuals lament the coming of change, even when it is inevitable or necessary.
+These individuals often lament the coming of change, even when it is inevitable or completely necessary.
 They may grieve for the roles, policies, procedures and co-workers of days gone by.
-They do move on eventually — but often with decreased fulfillment, satisfaction and a measure of sadness.
+They do move on eventually — but often with decreased fulfillment, satisfaction and a good measure of sadness.

 - Researchers.
 An unbridled penchant to gather information is the leading response for this group — as looking at the issue from all angles often helps them move on.
 Unfortunately, a leading by-product of this view is “analysis paralysis”.
 Another issue: time may not be a negotiable.
-(This would be where I fall, although I pine at the start.)
+(This would be where I fall, although I do pine at the start.)

 - Observers.
 Usually quiet and calm, these individuals take a solid “wait and see” approach.
 They rarely panic — and prefer to watch things unfold organically.
-They might superficially support the change, but may eventually exit if the change eventually is perceived as negative.
+They might superficially support the change, but may eventually exit if the change eventually is perceived as untenable.

 - Aggressors or Terminators.
 These individuals feel anger when they are faced with an unexpected change.
 They may become a strong “naysayer”, vehemently opposing a change and could exhibit negative behaviors without reflection.